PavanRangani/docs/docs/prd/tasks/task-instance.md

 **Blocked**: task cannot proceed, even though the Start Date has elapsed, for insurmountable reasons.
 E.g. The client is in quarantine and can’t sign any papers or government shutdown.

+**NA**: task cannot proceed, even though the Start Date has elapsed, for insurmountable reasons.
+For E.g. //TODO

 **Done**: task has been successfully completed.
 E.g. new passport received.

 Note: A task that has not succeeded will be marked as Overdue and In Progress, because the Due Date will have elapsed but the task has not reached a successful conclusion.